AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/bot-removal/bot-removal.md

 ---
 # Bot removal in Adobe Analytics

-In Adobe Analytics, you have multiple options for removing bot traffic from reporting:
+Adobe Analytics provides multiple options for removing bot traffic from reporting:

 ## Use Bot Rules